FlowTS: Time Series Generation via Rectified Flow: FlowTS

-Common generative models used for $G$ include GANs~\citep{yoon2019time}, VAEs~\citep{desai2021timevaevariationalautoencodermultivariate}, and diffusion models~\citep{tashiro2021csdi,yuan2024diffusionts}, which are capable of capturing complex temporal dependencies.
-During training process, $G$ is optimized via different strategies to minimize the difference between output $\hat{X}_{1:\ell}$ and target $X_{1:\ell}$.
+We define $Z_0$ as the initial state, and the generative model \(G\) can be implemented using GANs~\citep{yoon2019time}, VAEs~\citep{desai2021timevaevariationalautoencodermultivariate}, or diffusion models~\citep{tashiro2021csdi,yuan2024diffusionts}, which effectively capture complex temporal dependencies.
+During training, \(G\) is optimized to minimize the discrepancy between the generated \(\hat{X}_{1:\ell}\) and the target \(X_{1:\ell}\), ensuring high fidelity and diversity in the generated sequences.